wn9237/rest_spec/markdowns/api/user_post_createdobjects.md

-# Create
+# Create createdObject

-Create a new Create createdObject.
+Use this API to create a new createdObject.
 #### HTTP request
 ```http
 to be completed....